 Then you allow the coffee to bloom for 30 seconds before you fill up the beaker with the rest of the water.

 After 4 minutes, you push the plunger down carefully and serve your fresh pressed coffee in preheated cups.

-With a traditional Drip Coffee Maker, you basically put a filter in the chamber, fill it up with coffee and add some water into the tank.
+With a traditional drip machine, you basically put a filter in the chamber, fill it up with coffee and add some water into the tank.

 The machine then should heat up the water to the right temperature around 200F.
-Constant temperature is important and should always be between 195° and 205° Fahrenheit regarding the Speciality Coffee Association.
+Constant temperature is important and should always be between 195° and 205° Fahrenheit regarding the Speciality Coffee Association (1).